Selenium: foods, functions, how much do you need & moreLast Updated : 11 January 2021

 Selenium from foods is not considered harmful since it’s very unlikely that we get too much of it from foods alone.
 However, some specific foods contain high amounts of selenium.
 For example, just a handful of Brazil nuts can provide the recommended amount of selenium for adults.

 Toxic levels of selenium may result in unusually large intakes of selenium – as high as 1000 μg per day – which over time cause serious health problems.
-Nevertheless, healthy adults are advised not to have more than 300 µg of selenium per day, which is about four times the recommended amount.
+Nevertheless, healthy adults are advised not to have more than 300 µg of selenium per day, which is about four times the DRV.

 Before taking selenium supplements, check with your doctor or a registered dietitian/nutritionist or consult your national dietary guidelines.